Beyond DAGs: A Latent Partial Causal Model for Multimodal Learning: Synthetic Experiments and Real-World Evaluation

+\paragraph{Few-shot learning and domain generalization} The goal of disentangled representations is to learn representations that transfer easily and robustly to downstream tasks, making them well-suited for few-shot learning and resilient to distribution shifts \citep{fumero2023leveraging}.
+We thus focus on few-shot learning and domain generalization tasks to further evaluate our disentanglement findings.
 We extract representations from a limited set of labeled samples using a pre-trained CLIP model, combined with FastICA to align with the hypersphere, and with PCA followed by FastICA to align with convex body.
 These representations are then used to train a linear classifier.
-We evaluate the methods on ImageNet \cite{deng2009imagenet} for few-shot learning and test robustness on ImageNet-V2 \cite{recht2019imagenet}, ImageNet-Sketch \cite{wang2019learning}, ImageNet-R \cite{hendrycks2021many}, and ImageNet-A \cite{hendrycks2021nae}.
-Table \ref{table: 2-shot} presents the performance metrics of the proposed methods in few-shot learning (as shown in the `SOURCE' column) and domain generalization (indicated in the `TARGET' columns).
-Analyzing the data in the SOURCE' column reveals that the proposed methods outperform the baseline approach, which trains a linear classifier using representations directly obtained from pre-trained CLIP (i.e., the Linear Probe).
+We evaluate the methods on ImageNet \citep{deng2009imagenet} for few-shot learning and test robustness on ImageNet-V2 \citep{recht2019imagenet}, ImageNet-Sketch \citep{wang2019learning}, ImageNet-R \citep{hendrycks2021many}, and ImageNet-A \citep{hendrycks2021nae}.
+Table \ref{table: 2-shot} presents the performance metrics of the proposed methods in few-shot learning (the `SOURCE' column) and domain generalization (the `TARGET' columns).
+Analyzing the data in the `SOURCE' column reveals that the proposed methods outperform the baseline approach, which trains a linear classifier using representations directly obtained from pre-trained CLIP (i.e., the Linear Probe).
 This superior performance validates our disentanglement findings.
-Additionally, observations from the TARGET' column further reinforce the benefits of disentanglement.
+The `TARGET' column further reinforces the benefits of disentanglement.
 Refer to Appendix \ref{app: imagenet} for more results.